 These findings reveal many other things too.
 For example, periods with high risk premia are associated with periods of very low correlation between money and output suggesting that negative correlation between money and output shocks coincide with more risky stock market returns.
-At the end of the recessions and shortly after, the risk premium tends to decline implying unfavourable economic conditions that make the stock market more risky.
-The recessions of 1973-75 and 1979-81 had a negative correlation between inflation and output and so were started by a supply shock, but were followed by a strong positive correlation between inflation and output, suggesting a demand stimulus was given to the economy to counteract the recession.
+At the end of the recessions and shortly after, the risk premium tends to decline implying more favourable economic conditions that make the stock market less risky.
+The recessions of 1974/5 and 1980 had a negative correlation between inflation and output and so were heavily affected by a supply shock, but were followed by a strong positive correlation between inflation and output, suggesting a demand stimulus was given to the economy to counteract the recession.